- Minor Conditions Clinic

 - Cancelling your appointment

-With effect from Monday 1st October our three-minute surgery will be replaced by a minor conditions’ clinic.
-The clinic will operate from 10am until 1pm and 2pm until 4pm.
-The sessions will be run by our three nurse practitioners, Bridget, Mel and Julia.
+Since Monday 1st October 2018 our three-minute surgery has been replaced by a minor conditions’ clinic.
+The clinic operates from 10am until 1pm and 2pm until 4pm.
+The sessions are run by our three nurse practitioners, Bridget, Mel and Julia.

 Your needs will be assessed by our receptionist to see if your condition fits the criteria for the clinic and you will be booked into an appointment slot.